The Division of School Improvement, formerly known as the Program Monitoring

 - the system with the highest level of intervention

-TEA conducts targeted on-site reviews to address concerns related to substantial, imminent, or ongoing risks reflected in current and longitudinal LEA data.
+TEA conducts targeted on-site reviews to address concerns related to substantial, imminent, or ongoing risks reflected in current and longitudinal district data.
 The on-site procedures manual provides information regarding on-site reviews.

-Following an on-site review, the LEA receives a preliminary on-site report with findings and required actions, which must be presented to the board of trustees or governing board and addressed by the LEA.
+Following an on-site review, the district receives a preliminary on-site report with findings and required actions, which must be presented to the board of trustees or governing board and addressed by the district.

 The authority to conduct on-site reviews is found in: